-In Australia, a similarly spec’d Spectre x360 is priced at AU$3,199.
+You can pick up a similar Spectre x360 15 in Australia for AU$3,199.
 However, instead of using an Nvidia graphics chip, you’ll get an AMD Radeon RX Vega M GPU and 360GB of SSD space, rather than the 512GB in the US model.
 It’s a decent trade off, considering the processor is bumped up to the Intel Core i7-8705G.

 HP takes a similar approach in the UK, using a Radeon GPU and faster processor while cutting the included memory down to 8GB and leaving the SSD at 512GB.

-The HP Spectre x360 15 sits comfortably between the Dell XPS 15 and the Surface Book 2 when it comes to price.
+The HP Spectre x360 15 is in the same league as the Microsoft Surface Book 2 and Dell XPS 15 in terms of price.
 The XPS 15, without a 4K display and with discrete Radeon Vega graphics, starts at $1,299 (about £957, AU$1,650).
 If you want a 4K display comparable to the Spectre’s, you’ll have to throw down $2,099 for a similar XPS 15 in the US.

 With the Surface Book 2, however, you’re looking at $2,499 (£2,349, AU$3,649) for the entry-level model, equipped with a beefier Nvidia GTX 1060.

 The HP Spectre x360 15 has a sleek and elegant appeal to it.
 A dark grey housing is broken up only by shiny gold highlights on the edges, surrounding the touchpad and hinges.
-Once you open the lid, you’ll be greeted by a vibrant 15.6-inch 4K touch display with slim bezels on the vertical sides and a thicker bezel along the top to make room for the webcam and Windows Hello tech.
+Once you open the laptop, you’ll be greeted by a vibrant 15.6-inch 4K touch display with slim bezels on the vertical sides, with a thicker bezel on the bottom and top – both to make room for the webcam, and to make it work better as a tablet.

-On the left side of the HP Spectre x360 15, you’ll find a charging port, a full-size USB 3.1 port, a speaker grille, a 3.5mm headphone jack and a full-size SD card reader.
+If you look on the left side of the HP Spectre x360 15, you’ll find a charging port, a full-size USB 3.1 port, a speaker grille, a 3.5mm headphone jack, an SD card slot and the power button.
 On the right is a Thunderbolt 3 port, a USB-C port and an HDMI input.
 There’s also another speaker grille, a fingerprint sensor and a volume rocker.